isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2123.md

 ---
-title: Automated Fish Vaccination
+title: Automatic Seed Sowing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2123
 ---

 ### Description

-Automatic vaccination machine that increases accuracy and rate of vaccination, and minimize the stress on fish.
+A machine that sow seeds at a specified depth and position and ensures uniform and consistent seed distribution

 ### Details of Solution